 Identification cards are issued without charge in the Madonna Hall Lobby, Monday through Friday – 7:30 a.m. to 4:30 p.m.
 A $15.00 fee will be assessed for replacing a lost card.
 A $20.00 fee will be assessed for replacing a lost proximity I.D. card.

-Marywood Library holds 216,191 volumes, 378,148 items on microfilm, 43,342 media items, 797 active periodical subscriptions in print and microfilm format plus over 26,449 electronic journal titles.
-The Learning Resources Center houses the Library, User Support Services, Academic Computing, and the Radio & Television Studios.
+Marywood's library holds 216,191 volumes, 378,148 items on microfilm, 43,342 media items, 797 active periodical subscriptions in print and microfilm format plus over 26,449 electronic journal titles.
+The Learning Commons houses the library, User Support Services, Academic Computing, and the radio and television studios.